-- → 315 girls and boys received educational support through preschool and remedial back up support. - ➤ 400 parents and stakeholders from the communities already awarded and capacitate to access government schemes, linkages and facilities. - Periodic evaluations of students have been conducted for children performance. - We have conducted fund raising programmes through Women Empowerment, Sit & Draw competition, sports for

-- community children.
-Few financially established persons also joined with those programmes and contributed dry food, copies, shoes, clothes, educational materials and classroom equipments. - ➤ DAS organized an event to commemorate One Billion Rising on especially for the women and girls.
+- 315 girls and boys received educational support through pre-school and remedial back up support. - 400 parents and stakeholders from the communities already awarded and capacitate to access government schemes, linkages and facilities. - Periodic evaluations of students have been conducted for children performance. - We have conducted fundraising programmes through Women Empowerment, Sit & Draw competition, sports for community children.
+Few financially established persons also joined with those programmes and contributed dry food, copies, shoes, clothes, educational materials and classroom equipment. - DAS organized an event to commemorate One Billion Rising especially for the women and girls.
 It was supported by Jagori Rural Foundation.
 The programme focused on solidarity.
 Many community women and girls, government primary school teachers, club members and local stakeholders participated in this programme.
-More about 300 people participated in the event.
+More than 300 people participated in the event.
 Most of them were from Self Help Groups, domestic maid servants, Muslim minor community women, men, adolescence girls and boys.
 They actively participated in the event by singing, dancing, sharing their stories of freedom for more than four hours.
-Nearly 10 women shared their stories of stuggle and success and how DAS hled their hands in the journey.
-Few adolescence girls performed dance related the theme.
-A popular women band perfomred by singing Tagore and folk songs.
+Nearly 10 women shared their stories of struggle and success and how DAS held their hands in the journey.
+Few adolescent girls performed dance related themes.
+A popular women band performed by singing Tagore and folk songs.
 The programme was a huge success.